 Junk Food Vegan – This diet consists of anything that doesn’t contain meat, eggs, or dairy.
 Believe it or not, many junk foods don’t contain any of these ingredients, like Oreos and potato chips.
 As with all things, moderation is the key, and you still need to consume a well- balanced diet to maintain good health.

-When deciding to eat healthier, you may want to start with a diet like the Common Vegetarian, and work your way to a Vegan Diet.
-The choice is up to you, but in any case, your lifestyle will be enhanced with better nutritional choices.
+When deciding to eat healthier, you may want to start with a diet like the Common Vegetarian diet, and work your way to a Vegan Diet.
+Any vegetarian diet includes many choices that will appeal to you, and vegetarian food doesn’t need to feel restrictive or boring.
+The choice of which types of vegetarians you relate to is up to you, but in any case, your lifestyle will be enhanced with better nutritional choices.

 Let’s talk!
 Are you a vegetarian?
 Where do you fall in all the levels of vegetarianism?
 How long have you been a vegetarian?